nxp-auto-support/S32K1xx_cookbook/README.md

 > This is an extension of S32K14x Series Cookbook Application Note available on nxp.com

 ## Software Examples
-> The table bellow lists all available software examples.
+> The table bellow lists all available software examples:

 |    | Software Example                                |
 |----|-------------------------------------------------|